silverbulletmd/silverbullet/libraries/Library/Std/Journal/Journal.md

   end
   if direction == "previous" then
     for _, e in ipairs(entries) do
-      if e.date < pivot then
+      if e.date and e.date < pivot then
         return e
       end
     end